Good Words

 - apotheosisə·pah·thee·OH·sis

 - n.
-The highest point of development of something2 Ascention to heaven; deification.
+The highest point of development of something2 Ascension to heaven; deification.

 - antediluveanan·ti·də·LOO·vee·ən

 - adj.
-Of the period before the Biblical flood.
+Of the period before the Biblical flood.2 Figuratively, especially archaic.

 - AnthropoceneAN·thrə·pə·seen